Cat (Red Dwarf): 1990s

-The pleasure genetically-engineered lifeform (GELF) Camille appears in the episode "Camille" (1991), and is perceived differently depending on who is looking at her.
-Camille is seen as whatever the person who is looking at her desires the most, being described by the Cat as what his "perfect mate" is.
-The way she appears to the Cat is revealed to be a double of the Cat himself (also played by John-Jules).
+The pleasure GELF (genetically-engineered lifeform), Camille, appears in the episode "Camille" (1991).
+She is perceived as whoever the person looking at her desires the most, being described by the Cat as his "perfect mate".
+This is revealed to be a double of the Cat himself (also played by John-Jules).

 In "Demons and Angels" (1992), Red Dwarf is blown up when the beam of a device called the triplicator is put into reverse, putting the engine core into meltdown, while creating a "high" and "low" version of Red Dwarf, complete with their own versions of the Cat (both played by John-Jules).
 Before the lifespans of both versions of Red Dwarf expire after an hour, the crew collect pieces of the triplicator from both Red Dwarfs, and restore the original Red Dwarf by amalgamating the two copies with a rebuilt triplicator.
 The "high" version of the Cat is blown up by a bomb the "lows" throw at him, while the "low" version disappears with his version of Red Dwarf.

-In "Back to Reality" (1992), ink from a "despair squid" causes Lister, Rimmer, the Cat and mechanoid Kryten (Robert Llewellyn) to share a hallucination, with the hallucinations attacking things they each consider "quintessential to [their] self-esteem".
-In the hallucination, the Cat loses his "cool", and becomes a "no-style gimbo" with a massive overbite and unflattering clothes called Duane Dibley.
+In "Back to Reality" (1992), ink from a "despair squid" causes Lister, Rimmer, the Cat, and mechanoid Kryten (Robert Llewellyn) to experience a shared hallucination, where qualities they each consider "quintessential to [their] self-esteem" are attacked.
+In the hallucination, the Cat loses his "cool", and becomes a "no-style gimbo" with a massive overbite and unflattering clothes called Duane Dibbley.
 The four nearly commit suicide together, but a mood stabiliser saves them at the last second.

 In "Psirens" (1993), Kryten explains that Red Dwarf was "stolen", with the crew now based inside the shuttlecraft Starbug chasing after Red Dwarf to recover it.

 In "Emohawk: Polymorph II" (1993), an emotion-leeching "emohawk" attacks Starbug and consumes the Cat's "cool", turning him into his "Duane Dibley" persona.
 The emohawk is captured, and Lister freezes it with liquid dilinium.
 The crew plan to extract the emohawk's DNA strands and re-inject the Cat with them to return his emotions to normal, but the Cat clumsily freezes everyone else before this can be done.